jlucki/spark/README.md

 See [Article.php](https://github.com/jlucki/spark/blob/master/src/Spark/Model/Article.php) for an example table/item data model.

 ### How to create a global secondary index:
 To create a GSI on your table add the `GlobalSecondaryIndex` attribute to the property.
 The GSI name will default to the value of `AttributeName`.
+Alternatively, you can assign a custom name by passing a string into the GSI attribute `GlobalSecondaryIndex('customName')`.

+**Note:** You must provide a custom name for a GSI if the GSI has both `HASH` and `RANGE` keys, otherwise the two keys will not be recognised as a single GSI.
+See example below.

 The default projection type is `KEYS_ONLY`.
 To change the projection type add the `ProjectionType` attribute to the property, and pass in one of the following values: `ProjectionType::KEYS_ONLY`, `ProjectionType::INCLUDE`, or `ProjectionType::ALL`.